1coderookie/KobraGoNeoInsights/docs/profiles.md

 ---

 ### PrusaSlicer, SuperSlicer, OrcaSlicer
-PrusaSlicer and it derivates like SuperSlicer and OrcaSlicer are my personal favourites after using Cura for some time.
+PrusaSlicer and it derivatives like SuperSlicer and OrcaSlicer are my personal favourites after using Cura for some time.

 **Notes on Klipper**